FarsetLabs/member-handbook/README.md

 This is a Markdown focused repository for documenting the technical operations of Farset Labs infrastructure, systems, and integrations.

 All documents should use relative linking.

-It's entirely possible this will be torn down and imported into a proper wiki system, but :man_shrugging:

 This is *not* a configuration management system, but is a handbook for operating and maintaining the digital infrastructure of the space/community